Mahmood-M-Ali/qPCR-plate-planner/README.md

 **1. Sample Management**

 - Define samples with automatic parsing of naming convention (Name_Target_Condition)
-- Assign unique colors to each sample for visual identification
+- Assign unique colors to each sample for visual identification (do not assign the same color to multiple samples)
-- Edit and clone existing samples
+- Assign groups
-- Organize samples by target gene, condition, and role (Control/Condition)
+- Organize samples by target gene, condition, role (Control/Condition) and group.

 **2. Plate Layout Designer (Plate A)**